 Begin gathering and organizing all of the documents you’ll need to file your taxes, such as your W-2s 1099s, 1098s, medical records, tuition receipts and charitable gift documentation.
 Simply create a safe and secure spot to store these items as they arrive, and it’ll make your life a lot less stressful when it’s time to file.

 If you’re a homeowner, be sure to apply for your homestead exemption if your local government offers one — it could save you a big chunk of change on your property taxes later in the year.
-The deadline to apply in Florida is March 1, 2018.

 Lastly, if you’re employed, double check your income withholdings to ensure you’re not electing to have too much or too little withheld from your paycheck.

 Every 12 months you can get a free copy of your credit report from Equifax, Experian and TransUnion.
 If you make it a habit to request yours every January, you can begin to track changes, look for fraud red flags and add paying off delinquencies to your annual budget.